zetonteam/zeton_django/README.md

 ![](https://github.com/zetonteam/zeton_django/blob/auth/images/postman_register_01.png?raw=true)

-After that you can hit http://localhost:8000/api/users/students/ with GET method and put into Headers key and value:
+After that you can hit http://localhost:8000/api/users/students/ with GET method and put into Headers key and value.

+Then you have access to private endpoint.

 ![](https://github.com/zetonteam/zeton_django/blob/auth/images/postman_register_02.png?raw=true)

-Then you have access to private endpoints:
+More private endpoints:

 Go to http://localhost:8000/api/users/students